miroenev/rapids/README.txt

     sudo docker run --runtime=nvidia -it --rm -p 8888:8888 -p 8787:8787 rapids-demo:v0

-# 4 -- create a port map / ssh-tunnel to the container
+# 4 -- create a port map / ssh-tunnel to the container [ opening ports for jupyter lab and the dask dashboard ]

-    ssh -L 8888:localhost:8888 remote_user@remote_host
+    ssh -N -f -L 8888:localhost:8888 -L 8787:localhost:8787 remote_user@remote_host

 # 5 -- launch demo from browser [ on your local machine ]

+    use a browser [ firefox is recommended ] and navigate to localhost:8888
+    navigate to the /rapids directory and click on rapids_ml_workflow_demo.ipynb

+# 6 [ optional ] -- launch dask demo

-    use a browser [ firefox is recommended ] and navigate to 127.0.0.1:8888 this should open a jupyter lab/notebook session navigate to the /rapids directory
+    use a browser [ firefox is recommended ] and navigate to localhost:8888
-    click on rapids_demo.ipynb to launch the demo
+    launch/click on rapids_ml_workflow_demo_dask_v0.ipynb
+    open a browser tab to localhost:8787 for the dask dashboard